Loading…

 Planning tip

-When to go, April to October for the best weather; late March to April and October bring the valley's famous blossom and autumn colour.
+Best Time to Visit, April to October for the best weather; late March to April and October bring the valley's famous blossom and autumn colour.

 Getting there, A short climb off the Karakoram Highway, reached from Gilgit in about 2-3 hours by road.